 Where Can You Go for a New Business Account

 There are plenty of banks out there that offer a business account to new business owners.
 Depending on your situation, like if you freelance or if you are opening a business bank account for an eCommerce store, you'd want to compare each institution to meet your needs.
 Let's dive into a few examples:

-If you are a small business owner or freelancer looking for a business checking account, then you may want to consider giving Bonsai Cash a try.
+If you are a small business owner or freelancer looking for a business checking account, then you may want to consider giving Bonsai's business account a try.
 For the most part, this is a free business checking account, as it requires no monthly maintenance fee, no transaction fees, and there are no penalties for not meeting a minimum balance.

 This online and mobile banking solution allows you to easily see the available balance in your checking account and offers both virtual and physical debit cards.

 Bonsai has the "Envelopes" feature that may double as a savings account, and you may create as many envelopes as you like.
 Envelopes are like sub-accounts for your business account that you can create instantly.
 The app is for the most part automated, making it the best business checking account for busy small business owners.
 Open an account today.

 The Chase business complete checking account offers various benefits, but the advantages of the credit card programs are the most attractive.
 Aside from the co-branded cards, you also get rewards points and significant cashback.